axibase/atsd/sql/sql-console.md

 ### Cancel

 Interrupt a running query.
-The database may take several seconds to gracefully stop a query.
+The database can take several seconds to gracefully stop a query.

 ### Export